 Purpose

-The CREATE CONTEXT statement can create a namespace for a context (a set of application-defined attributes used for authentication and securing applications).
-It can also associate the namespace with an externally created package used to set that context.
+The CREATE CONTEXT statement creates a namespace for a context (a set of application-defined properties used for validating and protecting applications) and associates the namespace with a package created externally to set the context.

-Users use the DBMS_SESSION.SET_CONTEXT procedure in the specified package to set or reset the attributes of the context.
+Users use the DBMS_SESSION.SET_CONTEXT procedure in the specified package to set or reset the properties of the context.

 Notice